bolinfest/opensnoop-native/docs/index.md

     b.perf_buffer_poll()
 ```

 It was at this point that I would begin to fully appreciate the additional abstraction that the BCC Python bindings provided.
 Initially, I expected the BCC Python bindings to be a thin wrapper around libbcc/libbpf, but it turns out they do quite a bit more than that.
 (Moreover, they also painted a picture of what sort of functionality a Rust wrapper around BPF should look like.)
 For example, [that little open_perf_buffer() method](https://github.com/iovisor/bcc/blob/54e377d29b1e09968b8278c039fc3e146da9d962/src/python/bcc/table.py#L553-L597) turned out to have quite a bit of logic behind it.
-It also contained this innocuous helper function, `get_online_cpus()`, which took many lines of C code to implement (see the next section on “struggles with C.”)
+It also contained an innocuous helper function, `get_online_cpus()`, which took many lines of C code to implement (see [the next section on “struggles with C.”](#footnote-struggles-with-c))

 Nevertheless, once I got the basics working end-to-end, I started to polish things up.
 For starters, I introduced `getopt_long(3)` for arg parsing so I could support the exact same options as `opensnoop.py`.
 I also discovered an unused variable in the BPF program, [which I fixed upstream](https://github.com/iovisor/bcc/pull/1981).
-I also discovered that the BPF program was doing an extra division on a `u64` that I believe was necessary to ensure the value would still fit in a Python int when converted, [so I deleted that step](https://github.com/bolinfest/rust-ebpf-demo/commit/afa0e91e17939be80def67b224e761f5288d2d82) since I didn't have that concern in my program.
-Finally, [I moved some definitions into a common header file](https://github.com/bolinfest/rust-ebpf-demo/commit/f528a8ad9b7305f482623b1b94448df035a58e18) that could be shared with opensnoop.c and the codegen step, which felt cleaner than trying to keep the Python and C versions in sync [as opensnoop.py does](https://github.com/iovisor/bcc/blob/54e377d29b1e09968b8278c039fc3e146da9d962/tools/opensnoop.py#L142-L149).
+I also discovered that the BPF program was doing an extra division on a `u64` that I believe was necessary to ensure the value would still fit in a Python `int` when converted, [so I deleted that step](https://github.com/bolinfest/rust-ebpf-demo/commit/afa0e91e17939be80def67b224e761f5288d2d82) since I didn't have that concern in my program.
+Finally, [I moved some definitions into a common header file](https://github.com/bolinfest/rust-ebpf-demo/commit/f528a8ad9b7305f482623b1b94448df035a58e18) that could be shared with `opensnoop.c` and the codegen step, which felt cleaner than trying to keep the Python and C versions in sync [as opensnoop.py does](https://github.com/iovisor/bcc/blob/54e377d29b1e09968b8278c039fc3e146da9d962/tools/opensnoop.py#L142-L149).

 It was finally time to declare my program complete!